wp-plugins/plugin-organizer/readme.txt

 == Upgrade Notice ==

-= 5.7.5 =
+= 5.7.6 =
-Fixed problem with wordpress not deleting rows from the PO_plugins table upon auto emptying trash.
-Fixed problem where plugin filters would show up as duplicate permalinks when the plugin filter was in the trash.
+Fixed a typo that prevented globally disabled mobile groups from being enabled on a post or page.
+Streamlined plugin matching functionality when saving enabled/disabled during meta box save so it all uses a single function instead of multiple if statements.
+Fixed the MU plugin so PO can't be disabled on the admin side which locks the user out of all plugin organizer settings.